YangZou519/Object_Detector/README.md

    - Copy `onnxruntime.dll` and `yolov8.onnx` into the `x64/Debug` folder within your project directory.
    - Also, add `onnxruntime.dll` and `yolov8.onnx` to the same directory where your `.vcxproj` file is located.

+## Usage

+Once the project is built, you can use the executable to perform object detection on images or video streams.

+Image Detection

+To perform object detection on a static image:

+./your-executable-name path/to/image.jpg

+Example:

+./object_detection ../data/image.jpg

+Video Detection

+To perform object detection on a video file:

+./your-executable-name path/to/video.mp4

+Example:

+./object_detection ../data/video.mp4

+To perform object detection using a webcam (default is the first webcam device):

+./your-executable-name 0

+Project Structure

+.
+├── CMakeLists.txt            # CMake configuration file
+├── README.md                 # This file
+├── src                       # Source files
+│   ├── main.cpp              # Main entry point for the program
+│   ├── yolov8_onnx.h         # Header file for YOLOv8 and ONNX integration
+│   ├── yolov8_onnx.cpp       # Implementation of YOLOv8 and ONNX integration
+│   ├── yolov8_utils.h        # Utility functions and structures
+│   └── yolov8_utils.cpp      # Implementation of utility functions
+├── data                      # Example images and videos for testing └── models                    # YOLOv8 ONNX model file

+Results

+The system demonstrates strong performance in real-time object detection across various test images and videos.
+Below are some examples of the results:

+Image Detection Example

+Video Detection Example